kareemgrant/DOSE_Refactoring/README.markdown

 The `if current_user` checks if the person submitting the bid is actually logged in.
 It meets our client's requirement, but sticking all of the logic associated with the user not being logged-in seems out of place.

-I've learned that sometimes it's best to ask yourself a simple question - "what is really happending here?"
+I've learned that sometimes it's best to ask yourself a simple question - "what is really happening here?"
 Well, what we're really doing is making sure we prevent bidders who are not currently logged-in from submitting a bid.
 The next question I ask myself is "does that logic or idea belong in the create method?"
 It's clear that the answer is no, so let's move it out into it's own method:

 ```
   def no_bid_allowed